marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atan.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATAN, DATAN, trigonometric function, tangent, inverse, tangent, inverse

 .. _atan:

-.. index:: ATAN

-.. index:: DATAN

-.. index:: trigonometric function, tangent, inverse

-.. index:: tangent, inverse

 ATAN --- Arctangent function
 *****************************